royerlab/napari-chatgpt/README.md

 so here are videos showcasing what's possible.
 You will notice that Omega sometimes fails on its first attempt, typically because of mistaken parameters for functions, or other syntax errors.
-But it also often recovers by having access to the error message, and reasoning its way to the write piece of code.
-This is what ChatGPT 3.5 can do, imagine what will be possible with much more capable models...
+But it also often recovers by having access to the error message, and reasoning its way to the right piece of code.
+This is what ChatGPT 3.5 can do, imagine what will be possible with 4.0 and future more capable models...

-###
+##
 In this first video, I ask Omega to make a napari widget to convert images from RGB to grayscale:

 https://user-images.githubusercontent.com/1870994/235769895-23cfc7ed-622a-47f9-95aa-4be77efc0f78.mp4

-###
+##
 Of course Omega is capable of holding a conversation, it sort of knows 'who it is', can search the web and wikipedia.
 Eventually I imagine it could leverage the ability to search for improving its responses, and I have seen doing it a few times:

 https://user-images.githubusercontent.com/1870994/235769920-86b02d9d-1196-4339-a8d9-9a028bcd4607.mp4

-###
+##
 After loading into napari a sample 3D image of cell nuclei, I ask Omega to segment the nuclei using the Otsu method.
 My first request was very vague, so it just segmented foreground versus background.
 I then ask to segment the foreground into distinct segments for each connected component.
 Omega does a rookie mistake by forgetting to 'import np'.
-No problem, it tries again, and succeeds:
+No problem, it notices, tries again, and succeeds:

 https://user-images.githubusercontent.com/1870994/235769990-a281a118-1369-47aa-834a-b491f706bd48.mp4

-###
+##
-Following up from the previous video, I ask Omega to create a new labels layer with the largest segment.
+Following-up from the previous video, I ask Omega to create a new labels layer containing just the largest segment.
 The script that Omega writes as another rookie mistake: it confuses layers and images.
-The error message then confuses Omega i to thinking that it got the name of the layer wrong, setting it off in a quest to find the name of the labels layer.
-It succeeds at writting code that does so, and uses that name to write a script that then does extracts te largest segment into its own layer:
+The error message then confuses Omega into thinking that it got the name of the layer wrong, setting it off in a quest to find the name of the labels layer.
+It succeeds at writting code that searches for the labels layer, and uses that name to write a script that then does extracts te largest segment into its own layer.
+Not bad:

 https://user-images.githubusercontent.com/1870994/235770741-d8905afd-0a9b-4eb7-a075-481979ab7b01.mp4

-###
+##
-In this video, I ask Omega to write 'segmentation widget'.
+In this video, I ask Omega to write a 'segmentation widget'.
 Pretty unspecific.
 The answer is a vanilla yet effective widget that uses the Otsu approach to threshold the image and then finds the connected components.
-Note that when you ask Omega to make a widget, it won't know of any runtime issues with the code because it is not running the code itself, yet (it can tell if there is a syntax problem though).
-The widget works:
+Note that when you ask Omega to make a widget, it won't know of any runtime issues with the code because it is not running the code itself, yet.
+It can tell if there is a syntax problem though...
+Nevertheless, the widget ends up working just fine:

 https://user-images.githubusercontent.com/1870994/235770794-90091bfe-b546-4dd0-bd9c-3895bfc33a1d.mp4